csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 does not support CA certificate suppression, the client SHOULD ignore the 0xTBD flag.

-To prevent a failed TLS connection, a client could chose to not send its intermediates regardless of the flag from the server, if it has a reason to believe the issuing CAs do not exist in the server ICA list.
+To prevent a failed TLS connection, a client could choose to send its intermediates regardless of the flag from the server, if it has a reason to believe the issuing CAs do not exist in the server ICA list.